anjana-kanzariya/anjana-kanzariya/README.md

 - 👋 Hi, I’m @anjana-kanzariya
-- 👀 I’m interested in backend programming.
-Not knowing a language/ technology doesn't matter.
+- 👩‍💻 Backend-focused developer with 10+ years of experience in PHP, WordPress, and WooCommerce.
-- 🌱 I’m currently learning GTP 3 applications.
-I was recently introduced to it and it's fun.
-Will be posting my work.
+- 🧠 I enjoy building clean, reliable systems and solving problems beyond surface-level fixes.
-- 💞️ I’m looking to collaborate on coding challenges, WordPress development, PHP development and anything that can interest me.
+- 🤝 Happy to collaborate on WordPress plugins, APIs, performance optimization, and real-world coding challenges.
-- 📫 How to reach me? anjanajkanzariya@gmail.com
+- 📫 Contact: anjanajkanzariya@gmail.com

 <!---
 anjana-kanzariya/anjana-kanzariya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.